qani613/forensics-and-analysis-cheat-sheets/Splunk/splunk-cheat-sheet.md

-  Here's a cheat sheet for using Splunk search queries to discover and filter data, especially when you're unsure about the source, host, index, or sourcetype:
+A cheat sheet for using Splunk search queries to discover and filter data, especially when you're unsure about the source, host, index, or sourcetype:

-### Exploring Unknown Data
+#### Exploring Unknown Data

 1. **Search for All Data**:
    ```spl